 This section explains the approaches of logging used by Genesys Multicloud CX services to write log files that contain the important diagnostic information for various issues that may arise.
 Support of Genesys services rely on access to these application logs.

-OpenShift logging is backed by Fluentd/Elasticsearch/Kibana which controls scraping, indexing, and UI access to an Openshift cluster.
-A Fluentd DaemonSet runs on each node in the cluster which scrapes logs from containers that actively write to a stdout stream through /var/log/pods.
-Output from Fluentd is piped to an Elasticsearch cluster which collects and indexes all the relevant log data.
+OpenShift logging is backed by Fluentd/ElasticSearch/Kibana which controls scraping, indexing and UI access to an Openshift cluster.
+A Fluentd DaemonSet runs on each node in the cluster which scrapes logs from containers that are actively writing to a stdout stream through /var/log/pods.
+Output from Fluentd is piped to an Elasticsearch cluster which collects and indexes all relevant log data.
 Kibana provides a UI frontend for searching indexed logs generated within the cluster.

 This section explains the logging architecture of Genesys Multicloud CX private edition in detail.

-Let's explore the logging architecture, components involved, and its functionality through the following diagram.
+Let's explore the logging architecture, the components involved, and its functionality through the following diagram.

 Logging architecture components

 Elasticsearch cluster deployed on multiple node aggregates the structured logs from Fluentd and indexes them.
 This includes the logs from services that follow Secondary and Complementary logging methods.
 You can use a log visualizer tool like Kibana to view, search, or filter the indexed logs from Elasticsearch.